 I learned something when I moved to Portland: Portlanders love to move stuff on their bikes!

-One summer my husband and I were invited to take part in a friend’s bike move (it was a total blast), but my little rack didn’t do much compared to the impressive cargo contraptions other people had.
+One summer my husband and I were invited to take part in a friend’s bike move (it was a total blast).
+I am not a professional cyclist ( Source ) and I had a fear of falling off my bike.
+Despite my hesitation, I went ahead but my little rack didn’t do much compared to the impressive cargo contraptions other people had.
 I mean, there was even a guy on a cargo tall bike who could carry way more than me.

 Cargo bikes are comfortable, handy and extremely affordable for all the convenience they offer.
 But if you’re not yet ready to invest in a cargo bike, or simply don’t have room for one, here are some simple ways to easily turn your commuter bike into a hauling machine.
 I’ve rounded up some of the best accessories to beef up your current bike’s cargo capacity and give you the freedom to haul (just about) whatever you need to haul.